binaryphile/docker-redmine/dockerfile/README.md

 # Docker Redmine Build Scripts

+Note this file is currently out of date and will be revised in my next commit.

 Generates a [Docker] image of [Redmine].

 Normally you should only need to build your own image if you need to add